 Universal Fighting Game Guide: The Don’ts (and Do’s) of Flowcharting

 Poor Ken Masters.
-As a character, he has fairly standard issue capabilities.
+As a character, his capabilities are fairly standard issue.
 However, the sight of Ken is enough to induce a groan from even the most casual Street Fighter fans.
 It has nothing to do with the character himself, but rather the player using him.
 There’s a good reason why the term “Flowchart Ken” exists.

 What is a flowchart?